Free WordPress SEO Checklist for Small Business

 3 itemsFill in your business details in your SEO plugin

 Yoast SEO → Settings → Site basics & Site representation.
-Fill in your organisation name, logo, and social profiles.
-Yoast turns this into Organization schema automatically — the signal AI engines use to identify and cite you.
+Fill in your organization name, logo, and social profiles.
+Yoast turns this into Organization schema automatically, the signal AI engines use to identify and cite you.

 Allow AI crawlers in robots.txt

 Yoast SEO → Tools → File Editor → robots.txt.
 Make sure no User-agent line disallows GPTBot, ClaudeBot, or Google-Extended.
-If those names don't appear, the defaults already allow them — leave it alone.
+If those names don't appear, the defaults already allow them, so leave it alone.

 Sanity-check that your hero copy isn't JavaScript-only